Aseel1612/Asal_Evaluation_System/README.md

 ```
  allure serve allure_reports
 ```
 --> Then allure spins up a local web server and opens the report in your default web browser.
-This allows you to view the test results immediately in a nicely formatted interfacehis.
+This allows you to view the test results immediately in a nicely formatted interfaces.

 ![image](https://github.com/Aseel1612/Asal_Evaluation_System/assets/52132245/42471a94-71b3-48c7-8e75-0c9f443c6ccb)